Briiqn/ChromeOS-Utils/README.md

 make your school chromebook better in everyway
-Most Utils require Developer Mode enabled to enable press esc+refresh+power-button then press Ctrl+D & press enter most things are shell scripts to make it easier for begginer linux users
+Most Utils require Developer Mode enabled to enable press esc+refresh+power-button then press Ctrl+D & press enter

+shell script because i dont have the time to make a gui lol

 This script currently includes